ajeetshah/learn-rabbitmq/README.md

 - What is @Service in SB?

 # Todo
-- Send logs to files
 - Send logs to rabbitmq
+- Archive previous day log file